 ABOUT THE AUTHOR

-Peter Lee is a passionate writer for creative writing service.
+Peter Lee is a passionate writer.
 His hobbies are piano, music and writing for other blogs.

 Copyright © 2017 Learning Mind.
 All rights reserved.
 For permission to reprint,